She Lives is pleased to announce its Master class in Composition 2018.

 Place: Zeneház (House of Music) seat of Concerto Budapest Orchestra.

 Address: Páva utca 10, 1094 – Budapest

-Ensemble in Residence: 2 violins, cello, clarinet and piano (first chairs of The National Hungarian Radio Orchestra, Hungarian Opera House and Concerto Armonico).
+Ensemble in Residence: piano and string quartet (members of The National Hungarian Radio Orchestra, Hungarian Opera House and Concerto Armonico).
 Ensemble conducted by Andreas Luca Beraldo.

 Professors: Sidney Corbett, Alessio Elia